Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 If arbitration is chosen by any party, neither you nor we will have the right to litigate that Dispute in court or have a jury trial on that Dispute.

 Except as stated below, all Disputes are subject to arbitration no matter what legal theory they are based on or what remedy (damages, or injunctive or declaratory relief) they seek, including claims based on contract, tort (including intentional tort), fraud, agency, your or our negligence, statutory or regulatory provisions, or any other sources of law; claims made as counterclaims, cross-claims, third party claims, interpleaders or otherwise; claims made regarding past, present or future conduct; and claims made independently or with other claims.
-Disputes include any unresolved claims concerning any services relating to such account, including without limitation, safe deposit box services, wire transfer services, and use of a Citibank® Banking Card or Citibank® Banking Card displaying the MasterCard® Brand Mark.
+Disputes include any unresolved claims concerning any services relating to such account, including without limitation, safe deposit box services, wire transfer services, and use of a CitibankÂ® Banking Card or CitibankÂ® Banking Card displaying the MasterCardÂ® Brand Mark.
 This also includes claims made by or against anyone connected with us or you or claiming through us or you, or by someone making a claim through us or you, such as a joint account owner, account beneficiary, employee, agent, representative, predecessor or successor, heir, assignee, trustee in bankruptcy, or an affiliated/parent/subsidiary company.
 A party who initiates a proceeding in court may elect arbitration with respect to any dispute advanced in that proceeding by any other party.
 Disputes include claims made as part of a class action or other representative action, it being expressly understood and agreed to that the arbitration of such claims must proceed on an individual (non-class, non-representative) basis.
 Disputes also include claims relating to the enforceability or interpretation of any of these arbitration provisions.
 Any questions about whether Disputes are subject to arbitration shall be resolved by interpreting this arbitration provision in the broadest way the law will allow it to be enforced.

 ## Arbitration Limits